inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 Goals
 -----

-Ethernet preemption enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
-This guaranties low latency for time-critical high priority frames.
+Ethernet preemption (802.1Qbu) enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
+This facilitates creating low latency for time-critical high priority frames.

 This showcase demonstrates Ethernet preemption and examines the latency reduction.